telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-service-report-source-resolver/how-to-implement-a-custom-report-source-resolver.md

 		{{source=CodeSnippets\MvcVB\Controllers\CustomResolverReportsController.vb region=CustomResolverWithFallback_ReportsController_Implementation}}

-	* In `.NET` and `.NET Core` the `ReportServiceConfiguration` is usually added as a Singleton in the DI Container in the starting point of the application:
+	* In `.NET` and `.NET Core` the `ReportServiceConfiguration` is usually added as a Singleton in the DI Container at the starting point of the application:

 		````C#
 // Configure dependencies for ReportsController.